 Generally, for most analyses where high or low rates are of interest

-methods should be used
+the highest or lowest methods should be used

 instead.
 However, when rates are a mix of negative and positive and you